jas6zhang/jas6zhang/README.md

   </ul>
 </div>

 I'm currently a <strong>Computer Science</strong> student @ the University of Waterloo with a specialization in <strong>Human-Computer Interaction</strong>.
+What I'm up to:
+- 💻 Building durable data storage as part of the DynamoDB and Transactional Services team at AWS.

-- 💬 Currently seeking <strong> Fall and Winter 2024 internships</strong>.
+- 💬 Currently seeking <strong> 2024 Fall and 2025 Winter internships</strong>.

 - 🌱 I'm always looking to work on new exciting, impact-driven projects as a software developer.